Iceland’s Coolest Attractions

 Finally, of course, no trip to Iceland could be complete without experiencing the country’s capital and really getting a flavour for Icelandic life and culture.
 Reykjavik is a beautiful city with fantastic architecture and its own unique culture and atmosphere.
 Top attractions are the city’s museums and the architecture.
 The Saga Museum, the National Museum and the City Museum offer you a fantastic insight into life in the city past and present while the buildings are themselves stunning.
 Architecturally the Pearl is one of the best places to get a panoramic view of the city and it also boasts an incredible restaurant.
 Reykjavik is also an amazing chance to experience Icelandic culture at its finest.
 The nightclubs are fantastic and the food is interesting and often scary – with fermented shark probably being the strangest of many things you can sample.

 Wherever you decide to go in Iceland you can be sure of an amazing holiday with some of the most beautiful scenery the world can offer and a culture that is warm, welcoming and inviting.
-Before booking a holiday, be sure to get a quote on your travel insurance requirements from a provider such as Travel Insurance Web.
+Before booking a holiday, be sure to get a quote on your travel insurance requirements from a provider such as digital nomad insurance.